Sutton House, London: 18th century

+19th century

+In 1816 the house was acquired by Reverend Thomas Burnet for a boys' school, which was attended by the novelist Edward Bulwer-Lytton and Frederick Young.
+The building next became Milford House girls' school, which was in operation until 1875.
+The legal ownership of the estate had grown so complex in the prior two centuries that in the mid-1800s, the Court of Chancery was asked to rule upon the matter, ultimately defining the western half of the property as Sutton House.
+The surrounding estates and their gardens were increasingly replaced by more dense housing developments, which altered the nature of the area.
+In the 1890s, the two halves of the estate, which had become known as Picton House and Milford House, were acquired by the Church of St John-at-Hackney for the creation of a men's institute.
+In 1898, Fleetwood Varley, artist and descendant of Cornelius Varley, created drawings of Sutton House for the Committee for the Survey of the Memorials of Greater London, an organisation dedicated to the preservation of historic buildings.
+In 1904, a major campaign of restoration was completed, after the London County Council had declared the building unsafe the year prior.

+20th century

-Sutton House was bought by the National Trust in the 1930s with the proceeds of a bequest.
-During World War II it was used as a centre for Fire Wardens, who kept watch from the roof.
+Sutton House was bought by the National Trust in the 1930s with the proceeds of a bequest made by William Alexander Robertson in memory of his two brothers killed in World War I. During World War II it was used as a centre for Fire Wardens, who kept watch from the roof.
+Following the war, it received little attention from the National Trust, who were focused on the Country Houses Scheme.
 From the 1960s it was rented by the ASTMS Union, led by its charismatic general secretary Clive Jenkins.
 When the union left in the early 1980s, the house fell into disrepair.

-The house is the oldest surviving domestic building in Hackney.
-It is the second oldest in East London, Bromley Hall, a much modified house of the Tudor period, which survives next to the Blackwall Tunnel approach road, being slightly older; the latter is not open to the public.

 Rescue

 In the mid-1980s the building was squatted and used as a music venue and social centre, known as the Blue House (a decorated wall from this time is preserved within the current museum).
 After the squatters were evicted the building's condition continued to decline.
 The Sutton House Society, originally known as the Save Sutton House Campaign, which was formed in March 1987, then began a campaign to rescue the building and open it to the public.
 Renovations were completed in 1991.

 The building remains in use as a museum, as well as housing a café, an art gallery and a book and gift shop.
 There is an active schools education programme at the house, together with other community programmes.
-Sutton House was short-listed for the 2004 Gulbenkian Prize.
+Sutton House was long-listed for the 2004 Gulbenkian Prize.
 It is registered for the conduct of marriages.

 The restoration was completed in 1993 and the house fully opened in 1994.
-The weekend of 23 and 24 June 2007 represented the 20th anniversary of the campaign to save the house, and the 500th anniversary of the birth of its commissioner, Ralph Sadler.

 Transport

 The closest railway stations are Hackney Central station and Homerton station on the North London Line (part of the London Overground network).
 Many buses also stop in this area.
-The pedestrian route from Hackney Central passes St Augustine's Tower, a remnant of Hackney's Tudor Parish church.